-You can debug your wearable over Bluetooth by routing it's debug output to the handheld device that's connected to your development machine.
+You can debug a watch app over Bluetooth by routing the app's debug output to the phone that is connected to your development machine.

-- Scroll to the bottom and tap Settings.
+- Scroll to the bottom of the menu and tap About.

 - Enable Debug over Bluetooth.

 - On the phone, open the Android Wear companion app.

 status summary, as follows, is displayed under the option: